fluencyk/ccc-public/instructions/general-instruction.md

 5. 'claude' <br>

 ### - 2nd-level CMDs -
-<b>Intents:</b> <br>
+<b>* Intents *</b> <br>
-Second-level commands serve as intent definition instructions.
-They define the core goal, task intention and work scope of the current conversation session.
+Second-level commands serve as <b>intent definition instructions</b>.
+They define the core goal, task intention, and work scope of the current conversation session.
 After the first level designates the responsible AI agent, the second level sets the overall task direction.
 All following rule levels and operation steps must align with the defined intent, ensuring the whole workflow stays on track without context drift or task deviation. <br>

 1. 'dsm' <br>
 CASE: 'doubao dsm' <br>